-In his palm he holds a mound of bright Red Wiggler worms –all of them a small fraction of the size of an earthworm–and shows me how to tell the difference between a sexually immature and adult worm by the wide rings around what appears to be their necks.
+In his palm he holds a mound of bright Red Wiggler worms –all of them a small fraction of the size of an earthworm–just a handful of the 30,000 worms that live in Karl’s facility.
 You wouldn’t be able to tell based on the stillness of the compost surface, but these worms are in a state of constant activity, processing compost into the nutrient-rich byproduct of worm castings, or worm manure.
-In the compost bin –of the two currently operating at Karl’s facility– live fifty to sixty pounds of worms, amounting to some 30,000 worms total.

 These humble worms are the keystone of YES Compost’s operations, transforming food waste in the Gallatin Valley and Big Sky into organic fertilizer for local gardens.

 In its current iteration, YES Compost uses the “continuous flow” method, wherein the worms are fed a layer of fresh compost from above, and their castings are harvested from the bottom compost layers using a “breaker” bar, which cuts away the nutritious byproduct that naturally flows to the bottom of the bin.
 The worms remain undisturbed when their castings are harvested, and they thrive in the six to eight inches just beneath the compost surface.
 (Recently, the worms are enjoying local brewery food waste.)